lschneiderbauer/fCWT/README.md

 ====================================
 ![Stable version](https://img.shields.io/badge/version-2.0.0-blue) ![PyPI version](https://badge.fury.io/py/fcwt.svg)

-The fast Continuous Wavelet Transform (fCWT) is a highly optimized C++ library for very fast calculation of the CWT in C++, Matlab, and Python.
+The fast Continuous Wavelet Transform (fCWT) is a highly optimized C++ library for very fast calculation of the CWT in C++, Matlab, Python and R.

 **fCWT has been featured on the January 2022 cover of NATURE Computational Science**.
 In this article, fCWT is compared against eight competitor algorithms, tested on noise resistance and validated on synthetic electroencephalography and in vivo extracellular local field potential data.